 Besides education, GVI focuses on providing nutrition, so they started a school lunch program as well as a snack program.
 Most of the kids have not eaten before school and don't have anything to bring for lunch.
 The school originally provided them with a hot drink called "atol" which is basically a milk-like drink made from corn.
 GVI added a piece of fruit to this snack so that the kids could get more nutrition.
 Then they also provide the food for lunch and we go as a group to the market 2 days a week to get all the fruit and veggies and starch for their lunch.

 My first day was very emotional.
 My eyes kept tearing up.
 It is so difficult to see poverty in the face of a child.
 Many wear nothing more than tattered rags for clothes and shoes that have holes in the front because they've outgrown them.
 All the girls wear the indigenous attire, however the boys do not.
-During the Civil War, a man wearing indigenous dress was a target for the death squads, and even though the war ended in 1996, the boys never went back to the indigenous dress.

 As the days go by, I'm getting more used to it and it's getting easier to just focus to the task at hand.
-I teach one lesson a day for the morning class, then I'm in charge of the afternoon class which is optional so there aren't very many kids.
-Leah and I taught directions in Spanish by playing "pin the tail on the perro (dog)".
-It was a blast.
-I really love the kids.
+I teach one lesson a day for the morning class, then

 Click here for more photos.